Edozie101/VirtualDesktop/README.md

 Ibex is a simple 3D Virtual Reality (VR) world that will allow you to have a number of virtual monitors that contain your current actual desktop or the ability to watch movies.
 The idea is for you to have a pretty virtual world to work in regardless of where you are so that you can be flying on a plane, for example, but still be flanked by multiple large high resolution monitors and still be effective rather than be limited by a tiny laptop screen.
 In addition, through the eventual use of plugins you can change your environment to suit your needs so you can work in a giant castle or out in a serene field.

+It currently supports the Rift on Windows and Mac OS and when the SDK is updated Linux as well.
+If you have a Razer Hydra you can use it to look and walk around.

 Networking and multi-user support, physics engine and plugin support are all coming.
 Movie playing has gotten intial support on the Mac as well.

-It currently supports the Rift on Windows and Mac OS and when the SDK is updated Linux as well.

 # Home Page and Downloads